craftercms/docs/source/system-administrators/prod-environment/configure-studio-with-alfresco.rst

 ---------------

 Crafter Studio will time a user out after inactivity based on a number of factors
-	1. Application Server inactivity sesstings.
+	1. Application Server inactivity settings.
 See: https://tomcat.apache.org/tomcat-7.0-doc/config/manager.html
 	2. Crafter Studio Web.XML inactivity settings.
 By default, this timeout is set to 15 minutes

 .. code-block:: xml